- Cheapest car insurance in New Hampshire for a bad driving record

 Cheapest car insurance in New Hampshire with a DUI

-Although many insurance companies provide coverage after a DUI, Auto-Owners offers the most affordable rate at $1,400 a year.
+While many insurers offer coverage after a DUI, Auto-Owners has the lowest rate at $1,400 a year.

-The table below compares average car insurance premiums in New Hampshire for drivers with a clean record versus those with a DUI.
+The table below shows the average car insurance rates for a clean record vs. a DUI in New Hampshire.

 | Company | Average annual premium for clean record | Annual premium for a DUI |